ideaportriga/nexus-bridge/examples/REACT Examples/Form Applet Example/README.md

 ![result](demo_react.gif)

 1. Make a clean [Nexus19 Setup](/../wikis/Setup Nexus19) if you haven't done it before.
-2. Import the `n19helper-master/examples/REACT Examples/Demo Example/SIF/*` into the Siebel Tools.
+2. Import the `n19helper-master/examples/REACT Examples/Form Applet Example/SIF/*` into the Siebel Tools.
 3. Add the `N19 React Account Screen` to your application:
     - Findout your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` into Chrome Developer Tools console.
     - Use Siebel Tools and add `N19 React Account Screen` under `Application > Screen Menu Item` for your Siebel Application Name